gnoverse/awesome-gno/README.md

 _Collections of gno packages providing generic functionality which developers can extend with custom code to create applications._

 - [daokit](https://github.com/samouraiworld/gnodaokit) - Create DAOs that can mirror real-world organizations.
+- [gnit](https://github.com/gnoverse/gnit) - A composable Git protocol package that lets any realm act as a Git repository.

 ## Socials